rtm516/GeyserMC-wiki/Anticheat-Compatibility.md

+Do note that this is a community-compiled list and is incomplete!
+If you wish to update or add to this list, feel free.

 ### AntiCheat compatibility reports

 - [Matrix](https://matrix.rip/) - Fully compatible.
 Hooks into Geyser and changes checks for Bedrock players.
 Last updated on 2021/03/30.